 In 1962 some club members broke away from the IPF and changed the club name - they wanted to incorporate other people with disabilities and so spread the aims of the club further afield.
 This turned out to be a wise decision and the club was renamed Panda Bowmen, the name being derived from Polio and Disabled and the panda was adopted as an insignia.

-The club has had many grounds, the latest being West Park Rugby Club.
+The club has had many grounds, the latest being West Park Leeds Rugby Union Club.